genie-team/graphql-genie/README.md

 * You can use your existing [authentication](#authentication) methods or one provided by an outside service.
 * The api stays the same regardless of data source, so you are never locked into one database or even server/client side
 * You can make your api logic completely serverless
+* You can use all the features of the type schema, including interfaces and unions.
+* [FortuneJS](http://fortune.js.org) allows easy creation of new adapters

 ## Roadmap
 * Singular queries